samplejs/samplejs.github.io/samples/_posts/2000-01-01-fundamentals.md

 All other values are truthy.

 As we have looked at primitive data types, we should also be aware of the {% include inline-resource.html resource="docs-global-properties" label="global properties" %} exposed to us in JavaScript.

+##converting numbers to strings

+- {% include inline-resource.html code="toExponential()" resource="docs-number-prototype-toexponential" %} &mdash; _converts number into exponential notation, where the number of digits after decimal point can be specified_
+- {% include inline-resource.html code="toFixed()" resource="docs-number-prototype-tofixed" %} &mdash; _converts a number a fixed representation, where the number of digits after decimal point can be specified and defaults to 0_
+- {% include inline-resource.html code="toPrecision()" resource="docs-number-prototype-toprecision" %} &mdash; _converts number to a string, where the number significant digits can be specified_
+- {% include inline-resource.html code="toString()" resource="docs-number-prototype-tostring" %} &mdash; _converts number to string, where the base representation can be specified_
+  - `toString(2)` gives a binary representation
+  - `toString(16)` gives a hexadecimal representation

+{% include codepen-sample.html title="fundamentals - converting numbers to strings" slug="dPXozZ" %}

 ##arithmetic operators